razorpay/ifsc/README.md

 with tests to be accurate as per the latest RBI publications.
 This lets us add older Bank codes to the name list, without worrying about them getting deleted in newer builds.

+## API Development

+The IFSC API is maintained in a separate repository at <https://github.com/razorpay/ifsc-api>.

 ## License